 Should I Get Blackout Curtains for A Nursery?

 You may be wondering if you even need blackout curtains for your baby’s nursery and the answer is absolutely yes!
-As a pediatric sleep consultant blackout curtains are one of my baby nursery must haves for optimal sleep!
+(Or you at least need another way to make the nursery dark.)

 Darkness promotes sleep.
 Babies and toddlers often need early bedtimes when the sun is still shining outside.
 Blackout curtains help create an environment that is conducive for sleep and allow their little brains and bodies to rest.